 MLI offers both online and in-person classes.
 Students who came to the U.S. before 3/09/20 can take online classes or in-person classes.
 On the other hand, students who came to the U.S. with student visas after 3/09/20 are required to attend in-person classes.
 Thus, MLI offers in-person classes to fulfill immigration requirements for F1 students.

 Q2.
 Do you offer the ESL program in person?

 Unfortunately, we do not offer in-person ESL classes at this time.
 We do currently offer in-person Conversation classes, however, these classes are only available to new transfer students.

 Q3.
 Are MLI school events canceled?

 Due to the COVID-19 situation, all activities are on hold in order to keep our students, teachers and staff members safe.

 Q4.
 Have there been any confirmed COVID-19 cases at MLI?

-No, most of our programs are solely offered online.
+No, most of our programs are offered online.
 Currently, no students or staff who attend our In-person classes have gotten COVID-19.

 Q5.
 When will the school return to having fully in-person classes?

-Since the beginning of the pandemic, MLI's top concern has been the safety and health of our students and staff.
-We follow the state and city regulations, in addition to CDC instructions.
+Since the beginning of the pandemic, MLI's top priority has been the safety and health of our students and staff.
+We strictly follow the state and city regulations, in addition to CDC instructions.
 MLI will re-open all classes when it is safe and allowed by the city of Los Angeles.
 We are expecting to go back to fully In-person classes from around May or June, as long as the COVID-19 situation in LA has improved and there are no safety concerns related to the pandemic.